Lumen Accessibility and Usability Information

 Screen reader accessibility barriers

-People using a screen reader may have difficulty using Lumen due accessibility barriers including missing heading levels as well as missing or vague form labels, function labels, and alt text.
+People using a screen reader may have difficulty using Lumen due to missing heading levels, as well as missing or vague form labels, function labels, and alt text.

 Color contrast accessibility barriers

-Some text colors fail color contrast accessibility and make it difficult for people who are color blind to see or read the content.
+Some text colors have low contrast against the background and make it difficult for people who are color blind or have low vision to see or read the content.

 Magnification accessibility barriers